Sexual / Relationship Therapy

 Ejaculation earlier or later than wanted

 Difficulty reaching climax/orgasm

 Problems associated with infertility, menopause, PMS, pregnancy, childbirth, sexually transmitted infections

 Concerns about ones own or partner's sexual practices, sexual behaviour

 How to arrange a Sexual / Relationship Therapy Appointment

 You can contact me by email, text or phone.

-During these times of continued social distancing, testing and contact tracing related to Covid-19, I am offering an initial free video meeting of 20-30 min to discuss the issues you wish to address, also so you can to try out whether video therapy is likely to suit your needs.
+During these Covid times whilst I am providing therapy by secure video conferencing software, I am offering an initial free video meeting of 20-30 min to discuss the issues you wish to address, also so you can to try out whether video therapy is likely to suit your needs.